ingridientzzz/chatdbt-ollama/backend/README.md

 2. No documents found:
-    Verify `DBT_PROJECT_PATH` points to a valid dbt project Ensure the project has models in the `models/` directory
+    Verify `DBT_PROJECT_PATH` points to a valid dbt project Ensure the project is compiled or has the `/target` folder populated
+    Tip: Run `dbt docs generate`

 3. Memory issues:
-    - Try smaller models like `llama2:7b` instead of larger ones
+    - Smaller models like `llama2:7b` - depends on the machine
     - Reduce `chunk_size` in the configuration